rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 ---

-# Switched to Windsurf: New chat (Agent, claude-3.7-sonnet)
+# Switched to Windsurf: New chat (Agent, claude-3.7-sonnet-thinking) - 3rd attempt

 ---

+[Chat]
 We are building a Japanese learning app in the form of a visual novel game using Phaser and Streamlit.

 (Project File Structure: @Project-File-Structure.md - Please remember this Project File Structure for determining where to find files in our project, what folders exist, etc.)